GLOBAL MARKETS-Central bank uncertainty weighs on shares; oil falls

 By Ryan Vlastelica

-NEW YORK, Nov 5 Stock markets around the world edged lower on Tuesday as uncertainty over the European Central Bank's next policy move gave investors caution, with many indexes near multi-year or all-time highs.

-A sharp drop in euro zone inflation opened the door to a rate cut, taking European shares down 0.2 percent, a pullback from five-year highs.
-Investors remain split on how the ECB may decide on Thursday to tackle expected very subdued growth across the region throughout 2014, according to new European Commission forecasts.
+A sharp drop in euro zone inflation opened the door to a rate cut, taking European shares down 0.4 percent, a pullback from five-year highs.
+Investors remain split on how the ECB may decide to tackle what is set to be very subdued growth across the region throughout 2014, according to new European Commision forecasts.

 Central bank policy is also in focus in the United States, with a run of mixed economic data casting doubt on when the Federal Reserve might start to slow its massive stimulus, which has taken both the Dow and S&P 500 to record levels this year.